intel-lab-lkp/linux/Documentation/driver-api/dmaengine/dmatest.rst

     % cat /sys/module/dmatest/parameters/wait
     % modprobe -r dmatest

-Part 3 - When built-in in the kernel
+Part 3 - When built into the kernel
 ====================================

 The module parameters that is supplied to the kernel command line will be used